-A new study has reported that breast conserving treatment is not associated with increased likelihood of locoregional recurrence (recurrence in the breast, chest wall, or lymph nodes) compared to mastectomy in triple negative breast cancer patients.
-Triple negative disease is a subtype of breast cancer that is estrogen receptor negative (ER-), progesterone receptor negative (PR-), and human epidermal growth factor receptor 2 negative (HER2-).
+A study has reported that breast conserving treatment is not associated with increased likelihood of locoregional recurrence (recurrence in the breast, chest wall, or lymph nodes) compared to mastectomy in triple negative patients.
+Triple negative disease is a subtype of breast cancer that is estrogen receptor negative (ER-), progesterone receptor negative (PR-), and HER2 negative (HER2-).

 Please see our article on the latest research concerning triple negative prognosis for more information.